sl4m/sl4m.github.com/_posts/2012-01-16-rsa-public-key-interoperability-between-ruby-and-android.markdown

 Martin basically wrote the X.509 encoding format from scratch.
 This would have worked for us, but unfortunately, we have already issued RSA public keys to customers and needed to support the PKCS#1 encoded format public keys.

-I googled some more and found a [solution](http://stackoverflow.com/a/4033421) that extracts the [exponent and modulus](http://en.wikipedia.org/wiki/RSA_(algorithm)#Key_generation) from the public key.
+I googled some more and found a [solution](http://stackoverflow.com/a/4033421) that extracts the [exponent and modulus][rsa-algorithm] from the public key.
 With the exponent and modulus, I can create a PublicKey object.

 ## Solution #2: SpongyCastle and RSAPublicKeyStructure ([gist](https://gist.github.com/1617144))